 The Audit and Risk Committee assists the Board in discharging its responsibilities with regard to financial reporting, external and internal audits and controls, including reviewing and monitoring the integrity of the Calisen Group’s annual and interim financial statements, reviewing and monitoring the extent of the non-audit work undertaken by external auditors, advising on the appointment of external auditors, overseeing the Calisen Group’s relationship with its external auditors, reviewing the effectiveness of the external audit process, and reviewing the effectiveness of the Calisen Group’s internal audit, internal controls, whistleblowing and fraud systems.
 The ultimate responsibility for reviewing and approving the annual report and accounts and the half yearly reports remains with the Board.
 The Audit and Risk Committee will give due consideration to laws and regulations, the provisions of the Corporate Governance Code and the requirements of the Listing Rules and the Disclosure Guidance and Transparency Rules.
 The Audit and Risk Committee is also responsible for (i) advising the Board on the Company’s risk strategy, risk policies and current risk exposures; (ii) overseeing the implementation and maintenance of the overall risk management framework and systems; and (iii) reviewing the Company’s risk assessment processes and capability to identify and manage new risks.

-The Audit and Risk Committee is chaired by Patrick O’Donnell Bourke and its other members are Lord Jitesh Gadhia and Kath Durrant.
+The Audit and Risk Committee is chaired by Patrick O’Donnell Bourke and its other members are Lord Jitesh Gadhia, Kath Durrant and Lisa Harrington.

 Download the Audit and Risk Committee Terms of Reference